Declaration of Alma-Ata: Criticisms of and reactions to the Alma-Ata Declaration

 The Alma-Ata Declaration generated numerous criticisms and reactions worldwide.
 Many argued that the slogan "Health for All by 2000" was not possible and that the declaration did not have clear targets.
 In his article "The Origins of Primary Health Care and Selective Primary Health Care", Marcos Cueto claims that the declaration was condemned as being unrealistic, idealistic, and too broad.
 As a result of these criticisms, the Rockefeller Foundation sponsored the Health and Population Development Conference held in Italy at the Bellagio Conference Center in 1979 (a year after Alma-Ata).
 The purpose of this conference was to specify the goals of PHC and to achieve more effective strategies.

 As a result, Selective Primary Health Care (PHC) was introduced.
 As opposed to PHC of the Alma-Ata Declaration, Selective PHC presented the idea of obtaining low-cost solutions to very specific and common causes of death.
 The targets and effects of Selective PHC were clear, concise, measurable, and easy to observe.
 This is because Selective PHC had explicit areas of focus that were believed to be the most important.
 They were known as GOBI (growth monitoring, oral rehydration treatment, breastfeeding, and immunization), and later GOBI-FFF (adding food supplementation, female literacy, and family planning).
 Unlike the Alma-Ata Declaration, these aspects were very specific and concise, making global health as successful and attainable as possible.
 Nonetheless, there were still many supporters who preferred the comprehensive PHC introduced at Alma-Ata over Selective PHC, criticizing the latter as a misrepresentation of some core principles of the original declaration.
 The main critics are toward selective care as a restrictive approach to health.
 Therefore, such approach to primary care does not contribute toward integral care (globality) and does not address social determinants as a fundamental aspect of illness and thus essential to health care planning.

-Global Conference on Primary Health Care
+Legacy

 The World Health Organization, UNICEF and the Government of Kazakhstan co-hosted the Global Conference on Primary Health Care in Astana on 25–26 October 2018.
 The conference marked the 40th anniversary of the Alma-Ata Declaration, and united world leaders to affirm that strong primary health care is essential to achieve universal health coverage.
+The conference resulted in the adoption of the Astana Declaration on Primary Health Care that reaffirmed and extended the Alma-Ata Declaration.